dschnare/ioc-container/packages/ioc-container/README.md

 does nothing.
 Only transient instances can be released using this method.
 To release singleton instances the container must be disposed.

+All properties that have been set to a managed instance will automatically be set to null when the owning instance is released.

 **Example:**

     ioc.install('a', {